JeanRibes/gitsync/README.md

 Set the following environnment variables :
 ```
 GITHUB_URL=https://github.com/yourUsername/yourRepository  #without the ".git" !!!
+BRANCH=master  #or any other branch you want to pull
 ```
 It is preferable to mount a volume on ``/var/www/html`` The container exposes port 80